The suspended free loop space of a symmetric space: Technical recollections

-The image of $\overline \psi$ is contained in $\xi$ and the dimension of its domain vector bundle equals the dimension of $\xi$.
-By the exact sequence of tangent spaces above, $\overline \psi$ is injective and the result follows. \end{proof}
+From the first short exact sequence above we see that the image of $\overline \psi$ is contained in $\xi$.
+The dimension of its domain vector bundle is $\dim (\MM )$ which equals the dimension of $\xi$.
+By the first short exact sequence we also see that $\overline \psi$ is injective and the result follows. \end{proof}